Top 80 Frontend Interview Questions and Answers

 Eager loading - The default module-loading approach is eager loading.
 Eager loading feature modules are loaded before the program starts.
 You usually reserve this for applications that aren't too large.

-Lazy Loading - When there is a demand, lazy loading dynamically loads the feature modules.
+Lazy Loading - When needed, lazy loading dynamically loads the feature modules.
 This speeds up the application.
-It's utilized in larger applications where all the modules aren't required right at the start.
+It's utilized in larger applications where not all the modules are required right at the start.

 String interpolation is a one-way data-binding method that delivers data from TypeScript code to an HTML view.
 Double curly braces are used to indicate it.
 This template expression allows the data from the component to be displayed in the view.